Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

 balance check resulted in two OON fees on the statement instead of one.
 The

-duplicated fee was typically a few dollars per occurrence, but cumulative impact
+duplicated fee was typically a few dollars per occurrence, but the cumulative impact

-across the class is substantial enough to support the $2.25 million settlement
+across the class was substantial enough to support the $2.25 million settlement

 fund.